MichalisEfstathiou/XSPOT-MARKETS/README.md

-# XSpot Markets (EU) Ltd Guide
+# X Spot Markets (EU) Ltd Guide

-For the purpose of this Guide, XSpot Markets (EU) Ltd will be referred to as "XSpot".
+For the purpose of this Guide, X Spot Markets (EU) Ltd will be referred to as "XSpot".